emscape2/CE-Character_Creator/README.md

 # CE-Character_Creator
 Character creator for the Curious Expedition.

+Actions for initial release:
+- create a icon
+- write a description for the mod inside of the game
+- write a page for steam, and hand it over to one of Emiels marketing guys for a quick checkup.
+-

+Actions for first patch:
+- four extra characters
+- world sprites for all characters
+- heads on statue when finishing the expedition for any char
+- remove the "character creation" status after the process is done.
+- preview icons for all perks (for in the perk selection meaning)

 Functions:
 This will add 20 different customisable character templates.
 These can be picked in the character selection and customised afterwards.
-- 10 for initial version, slightly different starting stats:
+They have slightly different starting stats, options are:
-  - 6 extra health
+  - 2 extra health
   - extra die
+  - carrying capacity
+  - gun
-  - gun and scouting dog
+  - scouting dog
   - polyglot